isfopo/ambitus-studio-api/README.md

   - [ ] check creation parameters
     - [ ] track and scene are in database
+    - [x] valid id and type
-    - [ ] valid name, type, tempo and time signature
+    - [x] valid name, tempo and time signature if present
   - [ ] check if is in database

 - [ ] Message